I have a question regarding:

 If you have no sewing experience and wish to join our Basic Apparel Class first, don't worry; we will cover the basics of using a sewing machine and sewing tools so that you have the necessary skills to complete the Basic Apparel Class projects.

 Yes!
-Our Apparel Class (Princess Seam Dress) and Apparel Class (Shirt/Shirt Dress) covers techniques for sewing princess seam and shirt dresses.
+Our Apparel Class - Cheongsam and Apparel Class - Knit Dresses are Sew Fun! covers techniques for sewing more sophisticated dresses with various fabrics such as rayon, brocade, and stretch jersey fabric.
 Both classes are meant for students who have completed our Basic Apparel Class.

 All Singaporeans aged 25 and above can use their S$500 SkillsFuture Credit from the Government to pay for a wide range of approved skills-related courses.
 Visit the SkillsFuture Credit website to choose from the courses available on the SkillsFuture Credit course directory.